A guide to selling ad space in 2023 [4 best tactics included]

 Are you a publisher struggling to sell ad space on your website?
 You’re not alone.
 Most publishers find it difficult to get ad inventory sold, but there are a few ways to make the process a little bit easier.

-High-Quality traffic is a must to attract advertisers and ad networks.
-The more monthly traffic & page views your site has, the more interested advertisers will be to buy your ad space.
+High-quality traffic is a must to attract advertisers and ad networks.
+The more monthly traffic & page views your site has, the more interested advertisers will be in buying your ad space.

 Few affiliate networks have certain thresholds however, there are no minimum traffic requirements when it comes to selling ad inventory on your website if you’re heading straight to advertisers or brands.